Apollointhehouse/DataLens/README.md

-# 13DGT - DataLens
+# 📊 DataLens

-## Overview
+## 🚀 Overview
-This project contains research, survey data, inquiry, and a proposal for my 13DGT outcome known as DataLens.
-It is developed using Kotlin.

-DataLens is a Kotlin desktop application for Windows that helps users search, index, and manage files efficiently.
-It features a modern UI built with Compose for Desktop, customizable search relevance using string similarity algorithms, and a local database for fast file indexing.
+DataLens is a Kotlin desktop application for Windows that empowers users to search, index, and manage files efficiently.
+Featuring a modern UI built with Compose for Desktop, customizable search relevance, and a local database for fast file indexing, DataLens is designed for privacy, speed, and ease of use.

+## 🛡️ Features
+- ⚡ Fast file indexing and searching
+- 🎨 Modern UI with Compose for Desktop
+- 🔒 Privacy-focused: no internet connection required
+- 🧩 Customizable search relevance (string similarity algorithms)
+- 🗄️ Local database for performance
-The app uses dependency injection and the strategy pattern for flexible file location logic, and provides settings to adjust matching sensitivity.
+- 🛠️ Dependency injection & strategy pattern for flexible logic
-DataLens is designed for privacy, speed, and ease of use.
-DataLens requires no internet connection, ensuring user privacy and data security.
-The program is built with a focus on performance and user experience, making it suitable for both casual users and power users who need advanced file management capabilities.

-## Testing
-A suite of unit tests is included to ensure code quality and reliability.
-These tests cover various components of the application, including file indexing, search algorithms, and database interactions.
-These tests are run automatically during the build process to catch any regressions or issues early.
-The project is automatically tested using GitHub Actions, ensuring that all changes are validated.
+- ⚙️ Adjustable matching sensitivity
+- 👥 Suitable for casual and power users

-## Project Structure
+## 🏗️ Project Structure
-The repository includes:
-- Source code in Kotlin
+- `application/DataLens` - Kotlin project source code
+- `application/testing` - Testing screenshots
+- `application/improvements` - Improvements made during development
+- `application/feedback.md` - User/stakeholder feedback, suggestions, and changes made
-- Documentation and survey data
+- `research/` - Research, and survey data
-- Proposal for the 13DGT outcome
-- Research findings and analysis
+- `planning/` - 13DGT outcome proposal, findings and analysis, inquiry results, implementation planning

-- Inquiry results
+## 🧪 Testing
-- Planning for outcome implementation
+- ✅ Comprehensive unit tests for core components
+- 🔄 Automated testing via GitHub Actions
+- 🛠️ Tests run during build to catch regressions

-## Getting Started
+## 🏁 Getting Started
-To build and run the project:
-1. Ensure you have Java >= 11 installed.
+1. ☕ Install Java 11 or higher
-2. Clone the repository.
+2. 📥 Clone the repository
-3. Run `gradle build` to compile the project.
+3. 🏗️ Run `gradle build` to compile the project

-## Precompile Executable
+## 📦 Precompiled Executable
-You can grab a precompiled executable from the [releases](https://github.com/Apollointhehouse/13DGT/releases)
+Download the latest release from the [releases page](https://github.com/Apollointhehouse/DataLens/releases).

+## 📄 License
+This project is licensed under the MIT License.